aayn/matrix-library/README.md

 The library documentation can be found at [`docs/html/index.html`](docs/html/index.html).
 The main chunk of the documentation is under `mxl::matrix` (which is a link on the above page).
-This should be more than sufficient for the client's engineering staff's maintainability needs.

 ## Salient Features